m1ckyb/Librarrarian/README.md

 The system consists of three core services, all managed by Docker Compose:

-1.  **`db`**: A PostgreSQL database that acts as the central coordinator.
-It stores node status, configuration, job history, and error logs.
+1.  **`db`**: A PostgreSQL database that acts as the single source of truth.
+It stores the job queue, node status, configuration, and history.
-2.  **`dashboard`**: The Flask web interface for monitoring the status of all workers, managing the cluster, and configuring transcoding options.
+2.  **`dashboard`**: The central brain of the cluster.
+It scans the media library, creates a job queue, assigns jobs to available workers, and provides the web interface for monitoring and management.
-3.  **`worker`**: One or more transcoding nodes that perform the actual file conversion using `ffmpeg`.
-Workers start in an `idle` state and wait for a "Start" command from the dashboard.
+3.  **`worker`**: A "dumb" but powerful transcoding engine.
+It connects to the dashboard, requests a job, completes the transcode, reports the result, and repeats.
+It no longer scans the filesystem itself.

 ## Deployment with Docker Compose